mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2022/0704_monty-hall-problem.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](/blogs/2022/07/04/monty-hall-problem/).
+You can find the original version [here](/blogs/2022/07/04/monty-hall-problem/).
 :::